willpower232/TOTPBTF3/README.md

 I've used the `fetch()` api as the browsers this ends up being used with should have it by now but if you have problems with toggling Light Mode then you should add the [GitHub Fetch Polyfill](https://github.com/github/fetch).

+[ivanakimov/hashids.php](https://github.com/ivanakimov/hashids.php) is used to mask the database id of tokens for the administrative functions to prevent enumeration.
+You can also specify a salt for it if you wish which is recommended but not required.

 ## How to use

 After cloning and migrating, run this command to create your user.